The Ametros home office will be closed Christmas Eve (After 3PM EST) and Christmas Day (All Day)

 Ametros Company FAQs →

-• Refusal to Pay – CMS has the right to refuse to pay for certain expenses related to the workers’ compensation injury until the entire settlement is exhausted.
-See WCMSA Reference Guide, v3.1, Sec.
+Potential Refusal to Pay: CMS has the authority to refuse payment for certain expenses related to the injury until the settlement is entirely exhausted, as noted in the WCMSA Reference Guide, v3.1, Sec.
 3.

 Get Advice